deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17434/index.md

 {{< lead >}}

-LongVU tackles the challenge of processing long videos with Large Language Models (LLMs) by using a smart compression method.
-Current LLMs have limited context windows, making long videos problematic.
-LongVU cleverly reduces the number of video tokens (data pieces representing video frames) while keeping important visual information.
-It does this by identifying similar and redundant frames, strategically reducing the number of tokens needed to describe them.
-The result is that LongVU can efficiently handle much longer videos than before while maintaining accuracy on video understanding tasks, such as answering questions about a video.
-Experiments show significant improvements over existing approaches, particularly with very long videos (an hour or more).
-Importantly, LongVU even works well with smaller LLMs, making it more practical to deploy.
+LongVU tackles the challenge of processing long videos within the limited context window of large language models (LLMs).
+It cleverly reduces the number of video tokens needed by focusing on removing redundant information both across time (temporal redundancy) and within individual frames (spatial redundancy).
+This is achieved through a three-step process: 1) Removing redundant frames using visual similarity features.
+2) Selectively reducing the number of visual tokens based on their relevance to the text query, keeping important details.
+3) Further reducing the number of visual tokens in long videos based on their temporal relationships.
+The results show LongVU significantly outperforms current approaches on various video understanding benchmarks, particularly for hour-long videos.
+Importantly, even with a lightweight LLM, it delivers state-of-the-art results, making it a highly efficient and effective solution.

 {{< /lead >}}